 Airlines and event managers have a captive audience to promote sign-up bonuses to people who may have just shelled out hundreds of dollars for a ticket.
-And people sign-up thinking that their next trip, concert, or game will be free.
+And people sign-up thinking their next trip, concert, or game will be free.

 But it’s important to understand the terms of the promotion agreement.

 And will you be able to pay the card off in full and not incur any interest?

-If it’s waived, will you be able to spend the points before the year is up and you have to pay the fee?
-If you cancel the card to avoid the fee, you may lose any points you haven’t redeemed.
+If it’s waived, will you be able to spend the points before the year is up and a fee is due?
+Be aware, if you cancel the card to avoid the fee, you may lose any points you haven’t redeemed.

 Is It Easy to Redeem the Points or Miles I Earn?

 But if you are traveling during peak times, you might not even be able to use the points or miles because of black-outs or limited award travel already booked by other people.

 Who Shouldn’t Travel Hack?

-You may not even qualify for a credit card if your credit score is poor or if you have too many open accounts or recent credit inquiries.
-(If you don’t know your credit score or need to work on improving it, you can use free credit score and managing tools like those offered by Moneytips.)
+You may not even qualify for a credit card if your credit score is poor.
+Or if you have too many open accounts or recent credit inquiries.
+(If you don’t know your credit score or need to work on improving it, you can use free credit score and managing tools like those offered by CreditSesame.)

 Make sure you understand the math behind the rewards and their value, and the interest and fees you pay for having and using the credit cards.
-If you don’t understand them, there is a chance you will lose money rather than reap any travel benefits.
+If you don’t understand them, there’s a chance you’ll lose money rather than reap any travel benefits.

 Missing the required spend by even one day or miscalculating how much you’ve spent may void your bonus.
 Credit card companies are not likely to award points when you have made mistakes and not followed promotional offer terms.

 Can Travel Hacking Ever Save You Money?

-The key is to take the time to learn about how credit card promotions work, which promotions align best with your travel needs, and how to optimize the use of the points and miles you earn.
+The key is to taking time to learn about how credit card incentives work, which promotions align best with your travel needs, and how to optimize the use of the points and miles you earn.

-You’ll have to account for spending on the promotional cards, move points and miles to various accounts, and make plans to cancel the cards before future annual fees are posted if there is no benefit in keeping the card.
+You’ll have to account for spending on the promotional cards.
+You might move points and miles to various accounts.
+And you need a plan to cancel the cards before future annual fees post if there’s no benefit in keeping the card.

 Once you learn the basics, you can apply what you know to various offers and see what will work with your travel plans.
-But for some, getting a short-term part-time job, freelancing, or working some overtime hours to pay for travel might make more sense.
+But for some, getting a short-term, part-time job, freelancing, or working some overtime hours to pay for travel might make more sense.

-To Hack or Not to Hack?
+To Travel Hack or Not?

-If you have an interest in using travel hacking to save money, invest time in learning about it before signing up for a bunch of credit cards to try to get a dream vacation for free.
+If you have an interest in using travel hacking to save money, invest time in learning about it before signing up for a bunch of credit cards to try to earn a dream vacation for free.

 Without putting in some effort, you could end up in a financial mess – paying more for your trip than you would have without travel hacking in the first place.
 Or you could do everything right to earn the points and then not be able to use them for the travel you want to plan.

-To learn more about travel hacking, you can do a search of “travel hacking blogs” or “best ways to hack travel.”
+To learn more about travel hacking, you can search “travel hacking blogs” or “best ways to hack travel.”
 This will lead you to numerous blogs and articles written by people who have experience saving money on travel.